 The resolution urges the United States Congress to advance the establishment of the National Museum of the American Latino, highlighting the significant contributions of Latinos to the history and culture of the United States.
 It emphasizes that, despite the existence of national museums dedicated to African-Americans and Native Americans, there is currently no museum that specifically honors the legacy and achievements of American Latinos, who represent the largest ethnic minority in the country and are projected to make up 25% of the population by 2060.

-The resolution calls for the reinstatement of the 2008 commission to facilitate the museum's creation as part of the Smithsonian Institution, ideally located on the National Mall in Washington D.C.
-It asserts that such a museum would not only recognize and celebrate the rich culture of Latinos but also foster greater appreciation for their integral role in the nation's history and development.
+The resolution calls for the reinstatement of a 2008 commission to facilitate the museum's creation as part of the Smithsonian Institution, ideally located on the National Mall in Washington D.C.
+It asserts that such a museum would not only recognize and celebrate Latino culture but also enhance the understanding of their integral role in shaping the nation’s history, democracy, and economic landscape.
 The resolution will be communicated to key federal leaders to advocate for this initiative.